Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Statistical examples

-\textbf{General auxiliary information.} A very general definition is given by Tarima and Pavlov -- see~\cite{TarimPav06} -- where the auxiliary information is defined as an unbiased estimator which satisfies a CLT.
-Their result is general since the auxiliary information can be of any kind, can be given by several sources of auxiliary information and can even be uncertain, that is an estimate of the true auxiliary information under certain conditions.
+A very general definition is given by Tarima and Pavlov -- see~\cite{Tarima2006} -- where the auxiliary information is defined as an unbiased estimator which satisfies a CLT.
+Their result is general since the auxiliary information can be given by several sources of auxiliary information and can even be uncertain, that is an estimate of the true auxiliary information under certain conditions of asymptotic normality.
 To illustrate the results of Sections~\ref{Sec_ResultZTest} and~\ref{Sec_ResultChiTest}, the two following paragraphs present the case when the conditional mean of interest variables is known.
-More formally, let suppose that $ X $ is real random variable such that its conditional expectation conditional on an event is known.
+More formally, suppose that $ X $ is real random variable such that its conditional expectation conditional on an event is known.
 In this paragraph, let work on real random variables $ X_1,\dots,X_n $ such that the expectation of $ X $ conditional on the event that $ X $ belongs to some predefined set $ C \in \mathcal{T}' $ is known.
-Thereby the auxiliary information is given by $ P(X|C) = P(X\mathds{1}_C)/P(C) $.
-This kind of auxiliary is not supported by the definitions of auxiliary information given by Dmitriev and Tarasenko or Zang recalled below.
+Thereby the auxiliary information is given by $ \mathbb{E}[X|C] = \mathbb{E}[X\mathbf{1}_C]/P(C) $.
+This kind of auxiliary information is not supported by the definitions of auxiliary information given by Dmitriev and Tarasenko or Zhang recalled below.